rmutt92/obsidian-counter/README.md

 Counter supports three default counters:

-1. View Counter - Counts the number of times a file has been opened
+1. View Counter: Counts the number of times a file has been opened.
-2. Edit Date Logger - Records the date the file was last edited
+2. Edit Date Logger: Records the dates the file was edited.
-3. Word Counter - Counts the total number of words in a page
+3. Word Counter: Counts the total number of words in a page.

 ### Custom Counters